Climate in Bourne

 Autumn in Bourne (September - December)

 September the 22nd marks the first day of autumn in Bourne and as we head into this stage of the year the days become shorter and leaves begin to fall off the trees.
-As the days are shorter, the sun has less time to heat the land and temperatures tend to become cooler.
-This said, September still sees an average high of around 18℃, and certainly in early Autumn the weather can still remain pleasant, with temperatures sometimes reaching the low 20s.
-There is often, however, a distant chill in the air during early mornings and nights, and it's at this time of year that a jacket may become necessary when venturing out.
+Late September still sees an average high of around 18℃, and certainly in early Autumn it can feel pleasant, with the sun still high enough in the sky to feel warm.
+There is often, however, a chill in the air during early mornings and nights, and it's at this time of year that a jacket may become necessary when venturing out.

 Autumn is generally a wet and windy time in Bourne as the town tends to see more weather fronts being introduced from the Atlantic Ocean due to a strong jet stream that tends to position itself over the UK at this time of year.
 Gale force winds and heavy rain become a common feature in Autumn, and it is likely that the town will see the odd storm during this period.